-Primary containers (Cartons):
+Primary Containers (Cartons)

-All products shall be packed in new, good, clean, commercially labeled primary containers which meet all applicable FDA requirements and contain a code which allows traceability of the product in the event of a recall.
+All products shall be packed in new, good, clean, commercially labeled primary containers which meet all applicable FDA requirements and contain a code which allows traceability of the product in the event of a recall (this code may be added to the Positive Lot Identification (PLI) imprinting method used).
+In addition to this code, a Pre-stamped Identification Tag which contains the Purchase Order Number and the commodity material code will be affixed to each pallet or printed on each carton or bag.
 Containers shall be constructed as to ensure acceptance by common carrier or other carrier for safe transportation for domestic shipment.